-This page was last updated at 9:37am on Monday, 12 April.
+This page was last updated at 5pm on Friday, 27 August.
 We will update this page as more information becomes available.

 A 4-step plan (or roadmap) to ease lockdown restrictions in England was announced on Monday, 22 February 2021.
-We are now in step 2 of the plan.

 4-step plan for easing lockdown

 8 March and 29 March